-Research and development expenses increased for the six months ended June 30, 1999 due to the addition of personnel for new product development in the G.Lite, Modem Riser Card and HIDRA projects and engineering work related to v.90 modems.
-HIDRA refers to one of our product names and is also an acronym for High Density Remote Access.
-As a percentage of revenues, research and development decreased for the six months ended June 30, 1999 because revenues increased proportionally greater than research and development expenses.
-Approximately 70% of all research and development expenses are payroll related.
-The headcount in this area increased approximately 87% from the same period in the prior year, which included 18 additional staff members from the Communications Systems Division acquisition in December 1998.
-We expect that our research and development expenses will increase in absolute dollars due to the anticipated additional headcount and continued efforts in broadband product development.
+Research and development expenses increased \$5.4 million for 1999 compared to 1998 due to the addition of personnel to develop new products related to the G.Lite, Modem Riser card and HIDRA projects as well as engineering work related to v.90 modems.
+Research and development headcount increased from 49 to 65 from December 31, 1998 to December 31, 1999.
+HIDRA is one of our product names and is also an acronym for High Density Remote Access.
+As a percentage of revenues, research and development decreased in 1999 because revenue growth was proportionally greater than the increase in research and development expenses.
+Approximately 68% of all research and development expenses were payroll related.
+We expect that our research and development expenses will increase in absolute dollars because we intend to hire additional personnel and continue to develop new products.